-1. Pay attention to INCI
+1. Pay attention to INCI.

-INCI or International Nomenclature of Cosmetic Ingredients(International nomenclature of cosmetic ingredients) is the legislation of the European Union, according to which every cosmetic manufacturer must havecomposition on the packaging of products.
-You will find out thanks to what ingredients the product contains.
-The substance that is listed first has in the productthe highest share.
-Those substances that are represented by only 1 or less can be arranged arbitrarily.
-Unfortunately, the manufacturers of it often abused and lists the ingredients in such an order that it looks like there are more in the product and others much less.
-Therefore, it may happen thatplant ingredients are at the top of the list and in the bottom you will find preservatives, although their ratio is the opposite.
-MarkingINCI does not mean that the product does not contain chemicals.
-It is difficult for the average user to find out what each component represents, therefore, we recommend studying the harmful chemicals that may be contained in cosmetics.
-We presented the most harmful ones to you in the last article.
+INCI, or International Nomenclature of Cosmetic Ingredients, is an EU legislation that mandates that every cosmetic manufacturer must include the product composition on the packaging.
+Thanks to it, you will find out what ingredients are inside the product.
+The substance listed first is the most abundant in the formula.
+Substances that are represented by only 1 or less than a percent of the product can be listed arbitrarily.
+Unfortunately, manufacturers often abuse this rule and list ingredients in such an order that it looks like there are more of one ingredient in the product and less of others.
+Therefore, it may happen that plant ingredients are at the top of the list and in the bottom you will find preservatives, although their ratio is the opposite.
+Also, marking INCI does not mean that the product does not contain chemicals.
+It’s difficult for the average user to find out what each component represents, therefore, we recommend studying what harmful chemicals may be in cosmetics.

-2. Know the certificates
+2. Know your certificates.

-3. Beware of controversial certificates
+3. Beware of controversial certificates.

-If you are not indifferent to animal rights, you will definitely look for one that when buying cosmeticsdoes not use animal products.
-You will know it, for example, by the certificateVegan.
-It is awarded by a British non-profit organizationVegan Society.
-Products with the Vegan logo therefore do not contain, for example, honey or beeswax, which is not harmful to human skin at all, but on the other hand they may containt contained PEG (polyethylene glycol causes skin irritation or other harmful substances.
-Another controversial certificate ise Leaping Bunny.
-This is an American cosmetics certification, whichnot tested on animals.
-But since 2013 it has been in the European Unionnationwide testing ban cosmetics on animals.
-This means that not all products, even conventional ones, are used by animals in their tests.
-The Leaping Bunny label is important for cosmetics imported from the USA, but only as a resultyou pay more for an unnecessary certificate.
+Vegan certificates don’t always certify that the product doesn’t contain harmful substances.
+While products with the Vegan logo do not contain, for example, honey or beeswax – which is not harmful to human skin – they may contain PEG (polyethylene glycol), which causes skin irritation.
+Another controversial certificate is Leaping Bunny.
+This is an American cosmetics certification, which certifies that a product is not tested on animals.
+But since 2013, in the European Union there has been a ban on cosmetics tested on animals.
+The Leaping Bunny label is important for cosmetics imported from the USA, but as a result you pay more for an unnecessary certificate.

-4. Try applications that check the ingredients for you
+4. Try applications that check the ingredients for you.

-As a regular consumer, you usually do not have a chance to understand the complex chemical composition of cosmetics.
-That's why it's their turnMobile application, whichdangerous substances will be detected for you.
-You simply install the application on your phone and then use ityou scan the barcode.
-The application recognizes toxic substances and some will even offer you the purchase of a better alternative.Which applications to choose from:
+As a regular consumer, you usually don’t have a chance to understand the complex chemical composition of cosmetics.
+That's why mobile applications can help you determine which substances are dangerous.
+Simply install the application on your phone and then scan the product’s barcode.
+The application recognizes toxic substances and some will even offer you the purchase of a better alternative.
+Here are a few to choose from:

 - Skin Deep

-5. Check the ingredients in the dictionary
+5. Check the ingredients in the dictionary.